“What’s the difference between fresh and frozen IVF cycles?” is a question that we often hear.

 What is a Frozen IVF Cycle?

 A Frozen IVF cycle is completed using eggs that were frozen (also known as vitrification).
 After the eggs are retrieved, they are frozen to be used for IVF treatment at a later date.
 When it’s time for the IVF cycle, the eggs are thawed and then fertilized with sperm in the lab to create embryos.
-Just like fresh IVF, when the embryos are old enough (3-5 days), they are implanted into a woman’s uterus to grow.
+Just like fresh IVF, when the embryos are mature enough (5 days), they are implanted into a woman’s uterus to grow.

 The Benefits of Frozen Eggs